(I know, you can’t believe I listen to 2 pac? Well, I don’t much anymore.. just a few of the clean ones from time to time)

-My buddy Rayce failed to make some of those changes.
+My buddy Rayce didn’t some of those changes.

-Unfortunately, he continued to get deeper, and deeper entrenched following the path we were both on.
+Unfortunately, he continued to get deeper, and deeper entrenched in the path we were both on.

 So while I decided to change, serve a mission and put my life on a different course… he continued to hang around with the “wrong” crowd and move in the opposite direction his loved one’s wanted him to move in.